egovernment/egovernment.github.io/_how-to/part-a/170-create-a-new-tab-in-the-form.markdown

 sub-category: 'Data'
 rate: '4'
 number: '170'
-introduction-text: 'This recipe is about adding a new tab (in a tabbed view) to a service's forms.'
+introduction-text: "This recipe is about adding a new tab (in a tabbed view) to a service's forms."
-introduction-img: '101.png'
+introduction-img: '170.png'
 prevUrl: 168
-nextUrl: 172
+nextUrl: 171
 done: ''
 lang: en
 ref: 171